LeeChuh/nlp_web/_pages/homework.md

 All homeworks should be submitted through Gradscope.

+## Homework 4

+The goal of this homework is to understand how to fine-tune language models with preference feedback using the Direct Preference Optimization (DPO) framework.
+You will also learn how to implement a training pipeline for language models.

+### Part 1: Concepts component - Handout

+Download the homework handout from the following link: [[Download]](https://yaleedu-my.sharepoint.com/:b:/g/personal/arman_cohan_yale_edu/ERm2dFBNpsRDsyhJnSFf7a0BZNoDMiQ5_OnV-0JITOTo9g?e=zBhe3Z).

+For this part, you need to complete the homework in LaTeX and return the pdf solution.
+Further instructions are provided in the pdf.

+### Part 2: Hands-on excercise - Fine-tuning language models with preference feedback

+In this part, you will implement a training pipeline for language models and fine-tune them with preference feedback using the Direct Preference Optimization (DPO) framework.
+You will also evaluate the performance of the fine-tuned models on a text classification task.
+The detailed instructions are provided in the Colab notebook.

+Access the Colab Notebook Here: [Colab Notebook](https://colab.research.google.com/drive/1w7qgnHvRoZ2A7f8VIQ1NHIwp41rSsG5y?usp=sharing)

 ## Homework 3

 The goal of this homework is to get familiar with implementation of language models and transformers.